redsanket/spark/external/storm/guide/faq/index.rst

 collection tends to stop them.
 Please look at the size of the HEAP you are using, but be careful to not go over 3.5 GB without checking with the storm team first.

-Q: I am seeing “Authentication challenge without WWW-Authenticate header“ errors in my topology.
+Q: I am seeing "Authentication challenge without WWW-Authenticate header" errors in my topology.
 ################################################################################################

 The "Authentication challenge without WWW-Authenticate header" typically is because